indie/mastodon/README.md

 # Ecosteader's instance of Mastodon

+Current version is 2.9.2:

+    git clone git@github.com:indie/mastodon.git
+    git checkout ecosteader_v2.9.2

 This fork of the `tootsuite/mastodon/` repo to continue the work that was started with the original `indie/spacemin` RoR site ... development on this fork will likely follow the Apache-friendly ways.
 Please help share ECOLOGICAL DEMOCRACY that may someday heal the planet.

-Note:  Anyone working for EVIL SALESFORCE or Twitter or Heroku is NOT WELCOME HERE; your code will be deleted and your IPs will be banned from the network.
+Note: Anybody affiliated with Donald Trump's EVIL SALESFORCE IS NOT WELCOME HERE; all of your malicious Heroku code will be deleted and your IPs will be banned from the network.

 ## About Ecosteader